InkWarrior/Remnants-of-the-Protectorate/README.md

    - Protectorate Turret Hatch
    - Additional colony furniture (outlaw themed objects) (in-progress)
 - Make a colony furniture tileset.
-- Be sure to utilize Astro furniture where it make sense (probably older Protectorate installations and the like?)

 __DUNGEONS__
 - Add 3 minidungeon variants for the Protectorate Dropship.